Home » Predictions » Festivals » Significance of Navaratri Celebrations

 The Navratra begins from the first day (Pratipada) of “Ashwin” (Shukla Paksha) month (conforming to September / October) and continues up to the ninth day (Navami).
 It is said that the first puja of this type was done by Lord Rama when he was preparing for a battle with Ravana.
 The Devi blessed him for victory and Ravana was killed.
 The tenth day of “Ashwin” is celebrated as “Dusshera” (Vijaya Dashmi) in memory of victory of Rama and annihilation of Ravana.
 Therefore, the total celebration extends for ten days from pratipada to dashmi.

-This year pratipada is on 30th September 2023 and Dashmi (Dusshera) is on 24th October 2023.
+This year Maha Navami is on Wednesday, October 1, 2025 and Dashmi (Dusshera) is on 02 October 2025.

 This festival is very important in eastern India particularly in West Bengal, Bihar, Jharkhand, Assam, Orissa and Uttar Pradesh.
 The festival is also celebrated in Nepal, and other states of north India.
 In western India, this is celebrated with a heavy dose of Garba and Dandiya dances.
 The entire cultural character of these areas gets transformed completely during Navaratri celebrations.